 Trying to stop deadly accidents

-- September 2007: The Metropolitan Transportation Commission says it intends to provide $20 million.
+$20 million in regional funds for the barrier.
 Remaining money for $25 million project will come from federal sources and bridge tolls.
-Officials say project will be finished in 2010.
+Bridge officials say project will be finished in 2010.

-- September 2008: After receiving regional grant, the bridge district approves the first environmental impact report on the barrier.
+n September 2008: The bridge district approves the first environmental impact report of the barrier.
 Officials say the study will take 20 months, with the barrier scheduled to be installed in 2011.

 Source: Golden Gate Bridge, Highway and Transportation District